 Many property managers are on the lookout for ways to save water and energy at their properties.
 And that’s important, because you and your residents could be facing higher-than-average energy bills this year and in years to come.
-In fact, the average summer temperature has risen .32 degrees per decade since 1981.
+In fact, the average summer temperature has risen at least .32 degrees per decade since 1981.
 Even in the face of rising apartment utility costs, there are many ways to save water and energy at your properties.

 1. Offer energy-efficiency kits to welcome new residents

 Move-in kits are always a great way to welcome new renters on their first day.
 It sets a positive tone that can carry over to all future interactions.
 An energy-efficiency kit goes even further, showing your residents that you’re there to help them lower their bills and environmental impact.
 Kits can contain energy-efficient lightbulbs, low-flow shower heads, smart thermometers, etc.